 - If you collect hazardous waste near the point of generation, be sure to follow the appropriate Satellite Accumulation Requirements (WA-1858) for hazardous waste management.

-- A change in EPA regulations on disposal of rags and wipes used for cleaning has been included in state code.
+- There are specific EPA regulations on disposal of rags and wipes used for cleaning has been included in state code.
 To help explain the requirements, the DNR issued an updated policy guidance document on Management of Solvent-Contaminated Wipes (WA-1207).
 An outside training company has created a wipes checklist that may also be helpful.

 - Additional information can be found in the Printer ERP Compliance Assistance Workbook - Chapter 2 - Waste (SB-502) of the Printer ERP Environmental Compliance Assistance Workbook.

 - There are a number of materials banned from Wisconsin landfills, which printers should look for ways to recycle or reuse.
 The DNR webpage What to recycle in Wisconsin has a number of helpful resources.